gregoriB/blinky_stm32f411__assembly_only/README.md

 ### Description

-Uses a bootloader to load in the actual firmware because otherwise power-cycling and reset does not run the program.
+Uses a bootloader to load in the actual firmware, otherwise power-cycling and reset will not run the program.

-Currently uses Systick and NVIC to perform a non-blocking LED toggle.
+Currently uses Systick and NVIC to perform a non-blocking LED pin state toggle.